Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

  - [part 2](https://www.youtube.com/watch?v=aBOMYqGUlWQ) on classification metrics
  - [business case](https://www.youtube.com/watch?v=FmKU-1LZGoE&feature=youtu.be), where we discuss a real classification task – predicting customer payment
 3. Complete [demo assignment 5](https://www.kaggle.com/kashnitsky/assignment-5-logit-and-rf-for-credit-scoring) where you compare logistic regression and Random Forest in the credit scoring problem, and (opt.) check out the [solution](https://www.kaggle.com/kashnitsky/a5-demo-logit-and-rf-for-credit-scoring-sol)
-4. **[Bonus Assignment](https://www.patreon.com/ods_mlcourse):** here you'll be applying logistic regression and Random Forest in two different tasks, which will be great for your understanding of application scenarios of these two extremely popular algorithms.
+4. **[Bonus Assignment](https://www.patreon.com/ods_mlcourse):** here you'll be applying logistic regression and Random Forest in two different tasks, which will be great for your understanding of the application scenarios of these two extremely popular algorithms.
 Check the detailed description of the assignment [on the course page](https://mlcourse.ai/book/topic05/bonus_assignment05_logreg_rf.html#).

 ***